kneron/document_center/docs/toolchain/appendix/converters.md

 new_m = ktc.onnx_optimizer.convert_opset_9_to_11(old_m)
 ```

 In this line of python code, `ktc.onnx_optimizer.convert_opset_9_to_11` is the function that takes an old version onnx object and upgrade it.
 The return value `new_m` is the converted onnx object.
 It need to take one more optimization step (section 3.1.5) before going into the next section.
-Even if you have already passed optimizar before, we still recommend you do it again after this upgrade.
+Even if you have already passed optimizer before, we still recommend you do it again after this upgrade.